-The Company expects research and development expenses to increase in connection with ongoing activities, particularly as MDNA11 is advanced from the dose escalation portion of the Phase 1/2 ABILITY Study into the dose expansion cohorts as well as advancing a lead BiSKIT candidate into IND enabling studies.
+The Company expects research and development expenses to increase in connection with ongoing activities, particularly as MDNA11 is advanced into the Phase 2 portion of the Phase 1/2 ABILITY Study as well as advancing a lead BiSKIT candidate into IND enabling studies.
 In addition, if the Company obtains regulatory approval for any of its product candidates, the Company expects to incur significant commercialization expenses for product sales, marketing, manufacturing and distribution.
 Furthermore, the Company will need to obtain additional funding in connection with continuing operations.
 If the Company is unable to raise capital when needed or on attractive terms, the Company would be forced to delay, reduce, terminate or eliminate its product development programs, potentially including the ongoing Phase 1/2 ABILITY Study.

-As of March 31, 2022, the Company had cash and cash equivalents of \$20.5 million.
+As of March 31, 2024, the Company had cash and cash equivalents of \$17.0 million.
+Subsequent to year end, the Company announced on April 30, 2024, that it closed a \$20 million financing through a private placement with RA.

 Developing pharmaceutical products, including manufacturing, quality control, conducting preclinical studies and clinical trials, is expensive.
 Our operations have consumed significant amounts of cash since inception.
 As we continue to advance MDNA11 or future product candidates into clinical trials and launch and commercialize any product candidates for which we receive regulatory approval, we expect research and clinical development expenses, and our selling, general and administrative expenses to increase substantially.
-In connection with our ongoing activities, we believe that our existing cash and cash equivalents will be sufficient to fund our operating requirements for next 10 to 12 months.
+In connection with our ongoing activities, we believe that our existing cash and cash equivalents, including the proceeds from the 2024 Offering, will be sufficient to fund our operating requirements to at least March 31, 2025.
 However, circumstances may cause us to consume capital more rapidly than we anticipate.
 We will require additional capital for the further development and potential commercialization of future product candidates.